 6. If there are any changes in the plan which is non-mandatory, it generally does not require approval from the administration.
 The owner and ship manager must update the appendices about the non-mandatory changes done in the plan

 Contents of SOPEP

 SOPEP contains the following things:

-- The action plan contains duty of each crew member at the time of spill, including emergency muster and actions.
+- The action plan contains the duty of each crew member at the time of the spill, including emergency muster and actions.

 - SOPEP contains the general information about the ship and the owner of the ship etc.

 - Steps and procedure to contain the discharge of oil into the sea using SOPEP equipment